Neith: Symbolism

-Sometimes Neith was pictured as a woman nursing a baby crocodile, and she then was addressed with the title, "Nurse of Crocodiles", reflecting a southern provincial mythology in Upper Egypt that she served as either the mother of the crocodile god, Sobek.
+Sometimes Neith was pictured as a woman nursing a baby crocodile, and she then was addressed with the title, "Nurse of Crocodiles", reflecting a southern provincial mythology in Upper Egypt that she served as the mother of the crocodile god, Sobek.
 As the mother of Ra, in her Mehet-Weret form, she was sometimes described as the "Great Cow who gave birth to Ra".
 As a maternal figure (beyond being the birth-mother of the sun-god Ra), Neith is associated with Sobek as her son (as early as the Pyramid Texts), but in later religious conventions that paired deities, no male deity is consistently identified with her in a pair and so, she often is represented without one.
 Later triad associations made with her have little or no religious or mythological supporting references, appearing to have been made by political or regional associations only.

-Some modern writers assert that they may interpret that as her being 'androgynous', since Neith is the creator capable of giving birth without a partner (asexually) and without association of creation with sexual imagery, as seen in the myths of Atum and other creator deities.
+Some modern writers assert that they may interpret that as her being 'androgynous', since Neith is the creator capable of giving birth without a partner (asexually) and without association of creation with sexual imagery, as seen in the myths of Atum and other creator deities; which in turn led to her being accredited as the creator of birth itself.
 However, her name always appears as feminine.
-Erik Hornung interprets that in the Eleventh Hour of the Book of the Amduat, Neith's name appears written with a phallus (Das Amduat, Teil I: Text: 188, No. 800.(Äg.
-Abh., Band 7, Wiesbaden) 1963).
-See also Ramadan el-Sayed, La Déese Neith de Saïs, I:16; 58-60, for both hieroglyphic rendering and discussion of an androgynous nature of Neith as creator/creatress deity, and Lexikon der Ägyptologie (LÄ I) under "Götter, androgyne": 634-635 (W. Westendorf, ed., Harassowitz, Wiesbaden, 1977).
+Erik Hornung interprets that in the Eleventh Hour of the Amduat, Neith's name appears written with a phallus.
 In reference to Neith's function as creator with both male and female characteristics, Peter Kaplony has said in the Lexikon der Ägyptologie: "Die Deutung von Neith als Njt "Verneinung" ist sekundär.
-Neith ist die weibliche Entsprechung zu Nw(w), dem Gott der Urflut (Nun and Naunet).
-(Citing Sethe, Amun, § 139)".
-LÄ II: 1118 (Harassowitz, Wiesbaden, 1977).
+Neith ist die weibliche Entsprechung zu Nw(w), dem Gott der Urflut (Nun and Naunet)."
 She was considered to be eldest of the Ancient Egyptian deities.
-Neith is said to have been "born the first, in the time when as yet there had been no birth" (St. Clair, Creation Records: 176).
+Neith is said to have been "born the first, in the time when as yet there had been no birth".

 In the Pyramid Texts, Neith is paired with the goddess Selket as the two braces for the sky, which places these goddesses as the supports for the heavens (see PT 1040a-d, following J. Gwyn Griffths, The Conflict of Horus and Seth, (London, 1961) p.
 1).
 This ties in with the vignette in The Contendings of Horus and Seth when, as the most ancient among them, Neith is asked by the deities to decide who should rule.
 She was appealed to as an arbiter in the dispute between Horus and Seth.
 In her message of reply, Neith selects Horus, and says she will "cause the sky to crash to the earth" if he is not selected.